 The UK is set to acquire two Littoral Strike Ships with the ability to launch troops and their equipment via helicopters and boats.

-Defence Secretary Gavin Williamson has confirmed that the UK will purchase the vessels:
+Defence Secretary at the time, Gavin Williamson, earlier confirmed that the UK will purchase the vessels:

 “Take the Royal Navy.
 They are exerting British influence through greater forward presence.
 I want to capitalise on that.
 Investing now to develop a new Littoral Strike Ship concept.
 And, if successful, we will look to dramatically accelerate their delivery.
 These globally deployable, multi-role vessels would be able to conduct a wide range of operations, from crisis support to war-fighting.

 They would support our Future Commando Force.
 Our world-renowned Royal Marines – they’ll be forward deployed, at exceptionally high readiness, and able to respond at a moment’s notice bringing the fight from sea to land.

 Our vision is for these ships to form part of 2 Littoral Strike Groups complete with escorts, support vessels and helicopters.
 One would be based East of Suez in the Indo-Pacific and one based West of Suez in the Mediterranean, Atlantic and Baltic.
 And, if we ever need them to, our two Littoral Strike Ships, our two aircraft carriers, our two amphibious assault ships Albion and Bulwark, and our three Bay Class landing ships can come together in one amphibious task force.
 This will give us sovereign, lethal, amphibious force.
 This will be one of the largest and best such forces anywhere in the world.”

 Here’s how the Littoral Strike Ships could look, image via the Royal Navy. pic.twitter.com/FxC7GvTEtN

 — UK Defence Journal (@UKDefJournal) February 11, 2019